EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

-Specifically, we decrease the number of data batches needed to trigger a fine-tuning round whenever a new inference request arrives via a popular logarithmic-based adjustment function~\cite{manaseer2009logarithmic}.
+\textbf{Tuning up the frequency considering inference intensity.} To effectively improve inference accuracy under an intensive inference period, we tune up the fine-tuning frequency in DAF via a popular logarithmic-based function~\cite{manaseer2009logarithmic}.
 It is calculated as $d=d*(1-1/log(d))$, where $d$ represents the number of data batches needed to trigger a fine-tuning round.
-If inference requests are frequent, the $batches\_needed$ will be quickly decreased (lines 15 to 18 in Algorithm \ref{algo}).
-In this case, more fine-tuning rounds will be triggered with fewer data batches, thereby fine-tuning the model more frequently and keeping the model up-to-date.
-This logarithmic-based function provides a prompt and adaptive adjustment to the amount of data needed to trigger a fine-tuning round.
-It is also worth mentioning that we opt for the logarithmic-based function to adjust $batches\_needed$ because it provides a moderate adjustment compared to two other prevalent value-adjusting functions: exponential-based function~\cite{kwak2005performance} and additive-based function~\cite{dumas2002markovian}.
-The logarithmic-based function is less aggressive than the exponential-based function but can respond more quickly to frequent inference requests compared to the additive-based function.
+If inference requests are intensive, the $batches\_needed$ will be quickly decreased, thereby tuning up the fine-tuning frequency (lines 16 to 19 in Algorithm \ref{algo}).
+We opt for a logarithmic-based function to decrease $batches\_needed$ because it provides a moderate adjustment compared to two other prevalent value-adjusting functions: exponential-based function~\cite{kwak2005performance} and additive-based function~\cite{dumas2002markovian}.
+The logarithmic-based function is less aggressive than the exponential-based function, yet more aggressive than the additive-based function.